flashcordon/big-history/Interstellaire.md

 fusion reactions, eventuallyaccelerating up to 12% of light speed to arrive at its target destination Barnards star 5.9 lightyears away in under 50 years.

 The second stage carried a 450 tonnescientiﬁc payload with 18 probes to be used to study the target solar system planets.

-the choice of fuel which for Daedalus was D/He3

-A source of fuel other than the gas giant Jupiter (the choiceof the Daedalus designers) should be considered.
-There are two basic problems with gas giant mining however.
-The ﬁrst is overcomingthe huge gravity wells.
-The escape velocities for the various gas giants are 21
-.
-3km
-/
-s (Uranus),23
-.
-5km
-/
-s (Neptune), 35
-.
-5km
-/
-s (Saturn) and 59
-.
-5km
-/
-s (Jupiter)

 ## Le projet Icarus